stacks-network/stacks-core/docs/blockstack_naming_service.md

 `cicero.res_publica.id` needs the owner of `res_publica.id` to broadcast a subdomain-transfer transaction to change `cicero.res_publica.id`'s public key.
-* In order to send a subdomain-creation or subdomain-transfer, all of an on-chain name owner's name state values must be zone file hashes, and all zone files must be available in the Atlas network.
+* In order to send a subdomain-creation or subdomain-transfer, all of an on-chain name owner's zone files must be present in the Atlas network.
   This lets the BNS node prove the *absence* of any conflicting subdomain-creation and subdomain-transfer operations when processing new zone files.
 * A subdomain update transaction can be broadcast by *any* on-chain name owner, but the subdomain owner needs to find one who will cooperate.
 For example,